Dunebook/gocrud/README.md

 # Go-Postgres

 This project is simple CRUD application built in golang and using PostgreSQL as DB.
-This project is explained in this [tutorial].
+This project is explained in this https://codinghelp.io/building-a-golang-crud-application-using-postgresql/

 ## Pre-requisite
 1. Install golang v1.11 or above.